sbarman25/sbarman25/README.md

 - Single handedly architected, designed, and wrote the backend system of Exmplr (product).

 - Created [ChatMM](https://chat.nkubed.io/).
-Converse with and explore multi-modal machine learning models.
+Converse and explore multi-modal machine learning models.
 Be sure to check it out!

 ---